andresdigiovanni/cross/README.md

 Allows you to select specific columns for further processing.

 - Parameters:
-    - `columns`: List of column names to select.
+    - `features`: List of column names to select.

 - Example Usage: